microsoft/vscode-java-test/extension/README.md

 ## Data/Telemetry

-Java Test Runner collects usage data and sends it to Microsoft to help improve our products and services.
-Read our [privacy statement](http://go.microsoft.com/fwlink/?LinkId=521839) to learn more.
+This extension collects telemetry data to help improve our products.
+Please read [Microsoft privacy statement](https://privacy.microsoft.com/en-us/privacystatement) to learn more.
+If you opt out to send telemetry data to Microsoft, please set below configuration in settings.json: `telemetry.enableTelemetry = false`.
+Learn more in our [FAQ](https://code.visualstudio.com/docs/supporting/faq#_how-to-disable-telemetry-reporting).